 Brazilian leader evaluated for possible emergency surgery

-Brazilian President Jair Bolsonaro is being evaluated for possible emergency surgery for an intestinal obstruction, his office said.
+Brazilian President Jair Bolsonaro was admitted to a hospital Wednesday with an intestinal obstruction after 10 straight days of hiccups, but doctors said they would not operate immediately.

-The 66-year-old was admitted to the Armed Forces Hospital in Braslia early in the morning and was “feeling well,” according to an initial statement that said doctors were examining his persistent hiccups.
+Mr Bolsonaro, 66, was admitted to the Armed Forces Hospital in the capital of Brasilia in the morning and was “feeling well”, according to an initial statement that said physicians were examining his persistent hiccups.

-But hours later, the president’s office said Dr Antonio Luiz Macedo, the surgeon who operated on Mr Bolsonaro after he was stabbed in the abdomen during the 2018 presidential campaign, decided to transfer him to Sao Paulo, where he will undergo additional tests to evaluate the need for an emergency surgery.
+But hours later, the president’s office said the surgeon who operated on Mr Bolsonaro after he was stabbed in the abdomen during the 2018 presidential campaign decided to transfer him to Sao Paulo, where he underwent additional tests.

+By Wednesday night, the Hospital Nova Star released a statement saying the president would receive “a conservative clinical treatment”, meaning he will not go through surgery for now.

+Mr Bolsonaro, who is Catholic and evangelical, posted on his official Twitter account a photo of himself lying on a hospital bed, eyes closed, with several monitoring sensors stuck to his bare torso.
+At the edge of the photo, a hand reaches out from an unseen person wearing what appears to be a black religious robe and a long chain with a gold cross.

-The stabbing caused intestinal damage and serious internal bleeding and the president has gone through several surgeries since, some unrelated to the attack.
+The president’s 2018 stabbing caused intestinal damage and serious internal bleeding and the president has gone through several surgeries since, some unrelated to the attack.

 In recent weeks, Mr Bolsonaro has appeared to struggle with speaking on various occasions and said that he suffers from recurring hiccups.